-- 2. The Health and Housing Social Worker Activity: This activity assists City residents in accessing affordable housing opportunities and provides the necessary support in helping to rectify and resolve corresponding social and health related issues negatively impacting housing stability in such a way that seeks to diminish housing insecurity created by poverty. - 3.
-The Proactive Housing Code Enforcement Activity: Proactive code enforcement efforts aimed at alleviating unhealthy and unsafe housing and building conditions in socioeconomically challenged areas of the City in an effort to maintain access to high quality, safe, and affordable housing to combat housing inequality and housing cost burden. - 4.
-The Fair Housing Services Activity: Furthering the provision and accessibility to quality, safe, and affordable housing through Fair Housing rights outreach, education, and support to reduce and help eliminate housing-based discrimination feeding the cycle of poverty. - 5.
-The Small Business Development Activity: Business education, training, mentoring, access to financial tools, and other technical assistance offered to lower-income City residents who wish to establish or expand microenterprise businesses. - 6.
-The Affordable Housing Development Solutions Activity: This activity will seek to facilitate solutions to the City's affordable housing shortage by collaborating with community service providers and developers to identify and implement housing projects that improve access to and availability of affordable housing for income-constrained City households to alleviate housing cost burdens that contribute to the perpetuation of poverty.
+2. The Health and Housing Social Worker Activity: This activity assists City residents in accessing affordable housing opportunities and provides the necessary support in helping to rectify and resolve corresponding social and health related issues negatively impacting housing stability in such a way that seeks to diminish housing insecurity created by poverty.

+3. The Proactive Housing Code Enforcement Activity: Proactive code enforcement efforts aimed at alleviating unhealthy and unsafe housing and building conditions in socioeconomically challenged areas of the City in an effort to maintain access to high quality, safe, and affordable housing to combat housing inequality and housing cost burden.

+4. The Fair Housing Services Activity: Furthering the provision and accessibility to quality, safe, and affordable housing through Fair Housing rights outreach, education, and support to reduce and help eliminate housing-based discrimination feeding the cycle of poverty.

+5. The Small Business Development Activity: Business education, training, mentoring, access to financial tools, and other technical assistance offered to lower-income City residents who wish to establish or expand microenterprise businesses.

+6. The Affordable Housing Development Solutions Activity: This activity will seek to facilitate solutions to the City's affordable housing shortage by collaborating with community service providers and developers to identify and implement housing projects that improve access to and availability of affordable housing for income-constrained City households to alleviate housing cost burdens that contribute to the perpetuation of poverty.

+7. The Department of Neighborhood Engagement (Public Service City Project Manager) activity: continues to actively pursue relationships with underrepresented populations in the City and grow relationships that foster increased communication among city residents, community leaders, and public administrators.